 - Arcanum: Of Steamworks & Magick Obscura has gems, weak enemy weapons, and a wide variety of items that are only useful for certain builds.

 - Spiderweb Software's Avadon goes so far as to have an additional bottomless pit of a bag that's shared between all of your party members (in addition to their individual bags) which is meant solely for vendor trash.
-Subverted a tiny amount in that there are some things (such as dead limbs) that shopkeepers just won't buy ...
-Wonder why ...
+There are some things (such as dead limbs) that shopkeepers just won't buy.

-- Pandoras Tower Until I Return To Your Side features books as pure vendor trash.
+- Pandora's Tower features books as pure vendor trash.
 Picking them up copies their contents to the archive, and then they're so useless Mavda will take them off your hands without even asking for confirmation.
 She'll also buy Beast Flesh from you in bulk to give your excess some value instead of letting it rot, proving that being a minor Plot Coupon and Vendor Trash aren't mutually exclusive categories.

 - At the end of chapter 3 of Dragon Quest IV, Torneko opens his own shop, and can put up any item in his inventory for sale.
 At higher prices than what it would be sold for in other stores.
 Despite this, his wife (apparently a spectacularly good saleswoman) always manages to sell it all.
 Even the most worthless items dropped by monsters apply in this regard as well.
 Needless to say, you can rack up obscene amounts of money if you're willing to grind for a while in this chapter.
 Too bad money doesn't carry over from chapter to chapter (though if you use it to purchase expensive items, those do carry over).